 The sensor technologies currently in use – primarily radar, camera and ultrasonic, with short-range LiDAR appearing in some applications – each have their limitations.
 Radar, for example, can struggle to differentiate between overlapping objects and it is angularly sensitive, while cameras can struggle in low light and conditions of poor visibility, and LiDAR’s performance can be affected by bad weather.

-In order to mitigate those weaknesses and provide the full redundancy that a driverless vehicle will require, inputs from different kinds of sensor are being combined – the process known as sensor fusion – to provide a consistent and accurate picture of potential hazards and the surrounding environment.
+In order to mitigate those weaknesses and provide the full redundancy that a driverless vehicle will require, inputs from different kinds of sensors are being combined – the process known as sensor fusion – to provide a consistent and accurate picture of potential hazards and the surrounding environment.

 Sensor fusion is already happening – combined radar and camera sensors are becoming commonplace – but as compact and cost-effective solid-state LiDAR becomes more readily available for production vehicle applications, these too are set to be more widely adopted.
 These more complex systems will require rigorous testing and validation – something OxTS is already addressing with its recently launched Multiple Sensor Points feature – and place further demands on developers and engineers.